 Place or facilitate placement of a child by social services in the care of another person, either temporarily or permanently.

 This exemption follows on from Government guidance issued on 16 November, which addressed short breaks.

 All looked after children and all disabled children and their families can continue to make use of respite care (also known as short break services).
 Department for Education

 We anticipate that short breaks will continue to be allowed under any further restrictions.
-We would encourage the sector to think proactively and creatively about how it can support carers to provide the best care for children and to prevent carers becoming overwhelmed.
 All children get the very best care when carers have ongoing support, rest and space for reflection.
 Children enjoy time out when arrangements are made with trusted adults and when their views and feelings are at the forefront of decision making.
 Everyone can benefit from periods apart when arrangements are well managed and relationship-based.

 Many factors have to be considered within a balanced and detailed risk assessment when making such arrangements, taking into account the risks associated with Covid-19 to the households involved.
 These need to be subject to review if and when circumstances change.
-Blanket bans on short breaks are not child-centred or supported under the latest regulations and guidance.
 The situation continues to evolve and we will endeavour to keep our advice updated.

 Note on terminology

 The term “respite” has been challenged by the disability rights movement and young people who have had experience of care (see Language that Cares, 2019).
-Recently, the Scottish Care Review has committed to ending its use, noting that young people strongly object to the term: ‘respite has felt stigmatising and scary.
-It must never feel like a dumping ground where children are put when carers cannot cope’ (p.10).
+Recently, the Scottish Care Review has committed to ending its use, noting that young people strongly object to the term: ‘respite has felt stigmatising and scary’ (p.10).
 In response to these critiques, we have chosen to use the term “short break” in this paper.
-The term “respite” continues to be used in the guidance.
+The term “respite” continues to be used in the regulations.